Thurston County ritual abuse case: Accusations

-Ingram was accused of sexually abusing both of his daughters over a period of years.
-Initially Ericka, his eldest daughter, claimed this abuse had stopped in 1979 but later his other daughter Julie said it had happened less than five years before.
+Ingram was initially accused of sexually abusing both of his daughters over a period of years.
+Ericka, his eldest daughter, had originally claimed this abuse had stopped in 1979, but later, in a conflicting account, his other daughter Julie said it had happened less than five years before, drawing suspicion to the veracity and truth of the matter.
 When first interviewed in 1988 by Sheriff Gary Edwards and Undersheriff Neil McClanahan about the sex abuse accusations, Ingram "basically confessed during the first five minutes" as McLanahan would later state.

-As the case proceeded, the accusations increased in scope and detail.
+As the case proceeded, the purported accusations increased in scope and detail.
 Ingram was also accused of participating in hundreds of satanic rituals including the slaughter of 25 babies.
 Ericka claimed she had caught a sexually transmitted disease from him, and had a baby aborted when near term.

 False memories

-Psychologist Richard Ofshe concluded that Ingram, because of his long-standing and routine experiences in his church, was manipulated by authority figures who conducted his interrogation, and that the confessions were the result of false memories being implanted with suggestion.
+Sociologist Richard Ofshe concluded that Ingram, because of his long-standing and routine experiences in his church, was manipulated by authority figures who conducted his interrogation, and that the confessions were the result of false memories being implanted with suggestion.
 Ofshe tested this hypothesis by telling Ingram that a son and daughter had accused him of forcing them to commit incest with each other.
 Interrogating officers had previously accused Ingram of this, but he denied it, and also denied Ofshe's accusation.
 Ofshe instructed Ingram to pray on the idea, and later Ingram produced a full, detailed written confession.
 Questioning the daughter who was supposed to have been involved, despite many other accusations against her father, she denied that such an incident had ever occurred.
 Upon being told that no such accusation had been made by either his son or daughter, Ingram refused to believe the incident wasn't real, maintaining "[i]t's just as real to me as anything else".
 Ofshe was thus convinced that Ingram's confessions were solely the result of extensive interrogation sessions and questions being applied to an unusually suggestible individual.
 He provided a report on his theory, but the prosecution initially refused to supply it to the defense, only doing so after being forced by the judge.
 Ofshe later reported the incident in a scientific journal.